cs-fullstack-fall-2018/iqod-misc-6-psanon19/README.md

 # IQOD_Misc_6

-Create a program that will take an integer and print a number, then a certain number of asterisks that will equal the loop number.
+Create a program that will take an integer and print astrerisks, then the number to total the line number.
+See the examples below.

 Example:

+Running starsAndNumbers(7) creates
 ```
 1
 *2